kimmeyh/spamfilter/0dev_prompts.md

 Next:
+@workspace
+Can you help me add an input parameter, -update_rules or -u, to toggle if prompt_update_rules is called.  it should default to not call prompt_update_rules use memory-bank to understand the workspace
+Any code that should be removed should be commented out and not deleted.
+Do not remove any commented out code.

 from past experience, because the lists of strings under header, body, subject, and from strings are complex regex strings they must be single quoted.